Finding God in Gomorrah - How I Discovered God - A Journey Through Books.

 "Happiness is a state of non-contradictory joy -- a joy without penalty or guilt, a joy that does not clash with any of your values and does not work for your own destruction, not the joy of escaping from your mind, but of using your mind's fullest power, not the joy of faking reality, but of achieving values that are real, not the joy of a drunkard, but of a producer."

-This dystopian story is about Dagny Taggart, her business acumen, and her search for the illusive John Galt.
+This dystopian story is about Dagny Taggart, her business acumen, and her search for the elusive John Galt.
 It addresses the joys of creation and the stifling effect of being forced to give up what you create to those who don't work for them.

 The book is a beast to get through, and much can be said regarding Ayn's personal philosophy.
 Still, it was a valuable read.

 It was here, buried within the lengthy soliloquies, that I discovered the beauty and purpose of work and creation and the desire to own my own person and have my own worth.
-It is also through this book I found the best definition of happiness.
+It is also through this book that I found the best definition of happiness.

 As A Man Thinketh - James Allen